sparrow 0.9.0

 // Caution: get_arrow_structures returns pointers, not values

-// Use arrow_array and arrow_schema as you need (serialization, passing it to
+// Use arrow_array and arrow_schema as you need (serialization, passing them to

 // a third party library)